Personalised business insurance

 9. Don’t ask minoritised colleagues to educate the others

-Sometimes, more engaged colleagues like to share their knowledge with less engaged colleagues, but don’t place the burden of education on your staff, especially LGBT ones.
+Sometimes, more engaged colleagues like to share their knowledge with less engaged colleagues, but don’t place the burden of education on your staff, especially members of the LGBTQ+ community.
 If people wish to share their knowledge, make it easy for them to do so.
 If not, be prepared to invest the time, energy and resources needed to get your team up to speed.

 10. Let people choose their own labels